 Get an Insider’s Perspective: Let’s face it: many of the student quotes and videos on the official school sites are meant to accentuate the positive and portray the school in the best possible light.
 While this may be helpful in getting a general idea of what a college offers, these opinions are certainly focused on the positive.
 Luckily, sites like Unigo and Niche offer an insider’s look at colleges by allowing college students to post pictures, reviews, and videos about their colleges on the website.
 Also, don’t hesitate to ask friends and relatives who attend (or have attended) the school about their experiences.
 By hearing a variety of opinions and perspectives on a school, you will get a better sense of the school’s community and if that school might be worth visiting or exploring further.

-Take Notes And See If Schools Make the Grade: It can be very overwhelming when you start looking at numerous schools as many of the details and opinions might start to blend together.
+Take Notes And See If Schools Make the Grade: It can be overwhelming when you start looking at numerous schools as many details and opinions might start to blend together.
 To help you keep your facts straight, take notes as you research the schools and list your reactions, both positive and negative.
 After you have finished your research, give each school a grade to see which ones best suit your needs.
 Remember, if you like a college then add yourself to the “request more information” mailing list, which is typically found on the undergraduate admissions page.
 Formally registering for an online or campus event will also add you to the college mailing list.
-This way you will be contacted by colleges when they hold special interest events or offer interviews, thus providing you with ways to demonstrate interest in the college.
+This way you will be contacted by colleges when they hold special interest events or offer interviews, thus providing you with ways to demonstrate an interest in the college.
 Such demonstrated interest factors into the admissions decision at many colleges.